-- Ensuring safeguarding is considered in the school's approach to remote learning. - Establishing a procedure for reporting online safety incidents and inappropriate Internet use, both by pupils and staff, and ensuring all members of the school community understand this procedure. - Understanding the filtering and monitoring processes in place at the school. - Ensuring that all safeguarding training given to staff includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring systems at the school. - Maintaining records of reported online safety concerns as well as the actions taken in response to concerns. - Monitoring online safety incidents to identify trends and any gaps in the school's provision and using this data to update the school's procedures. - Reporting to the Academy Council about online safety on a termly basis. - Working with the headteacher and ICT technicians to conduct termly light-touch reviews of this policy. - Working with the headteacher and Academy Council to update this policy on an annual basis.
+- Ensuring safeguarding is considered in the school's approach to remote learning. - Establishing a procedure for reporting online safety incidents and inappropriate Internet use, both by pupils and staff, and ensuring all members of the school community understand this procedure. - Understanding the filtering and monitoring processes in place at the school. - Ensuring that all safeguarding training given to staff includes an understanding of the expectations, roles and responsibilities in relation to filtering and monitoring systems at the school. - Maintaining detailed, secure and accurate written records of reported online safety concerns as well as the decisions and whether or not referrals have been made. - Understanding the purpose of record keeping. - Monitoring online safety incidents to identify trends and any gaps in the school's provision and using this data to update the school's procedures. - Reporting to the Academy Council about online safety on a termly basis. - Working with the headteacher and ICT technicians to conduct termly light-touch reviews of this policy. - Working with the headteacher and Academy Council to update this policy on an annual basis.